qutang/mhealth-storage-format/event-filename.md

 3. Required.

-4. Some of the events have the same name as sensor type, but are used for different purpose, mainly to record abnormal or change of status.
+4. Some of the events have the same name as data type, but are used for different purpose, mainly to record abnormal or change of status.
 Such as low battery, charging, bluetooth connect/disconnect, cpu wakeup/sleep, low storage, and low memory.

 {% common %}